Summer Time, Travel Time – Traveling Tips for COPD Patients

-Traveling by car is another fairly easy mode of travel, especially because it gives you the authority and leverage to do as you wish.
+Traveling by car is another fairly easy mode of travel, especially because it gives you the authority and leverage to do as you wish and not compromise on maximum oxygen for COPD patients.
 Here again, though, you have certain points to consider.

 - Oxygen access.
 Ensure that you have plenty of cylinders for the travel along with plenty of room to store the cylinders safely.
 Remember, DO NOT leave cylinders in hot cars!

 - Avoid allergens if you are sensitive to them.
 How to do it?
 First see if you are traveling through areas where the allergens are present if so, you could either change your route of you could plan for a time when the allergens won’t be present.

 - Be prepared.
 Get the car properly serviced.
 Plan your trip, take breaks to avoid exhaustion and have a plan to avoid air pollution.

 Traveling by cruise again won’t be that troublesome but please ensure that you are safe and won’t cause any harm to your health.